clonidine/asm-amd64/README.md

 - make

 # More information
-This project has been developed and tested in a Unix-like environment, utilizing the AMD64 architecture.
+This project has been developed and tested in an operating system based on the Linux kernel.